sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 	At this point, turn around the "Christ" prop and reveal "Husband".

 Ephesians is the revelation of the perfect husband.
 This husband is not just Christ Himself.
-It is Christ as head with a body of believers as part of himself.
-And this body isn't made up of any particular outward distinctions.
-Mention Eph 2.
+It is Christ as head of a body of believers.
+This body is referred to as "the church which is His body" in Eph 1.
+See if Eph 2 fits in here.
+No Jew or Gentile.

 Being a part of the husband's body is enjoying and partaking in the blessings of Christ Himself.
 This is what Paul says in the introduction to Ephesians in Chapter 1:

 	[Eph 1:3-4 NKJV] 3 Blessed [be] the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly [places] in Christ, 4 just as He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love,

 Remember the 12 blessings the faithful Jewish man would recite every morning?
-The blessing that Paul states here far superseeds The blessing and the promise in Eph 1 is different than the blessing and promise given to Abraham.
+The blessing that Paul states here far superseeds the blessings of the law.
+And it is bigger and higher than the blessing given to Abraham.
 The blessing here includes every spiritual blessing in the heavenlies in Christ.

 Remember how Abraham was called and given blessings to go along with that calling?
-I believe what we are reading about in Eph 1 is about the calling of the Son of God Himself.
+What we are reading about in Eph 1 is about the calling of the Son of God Himself.
 In other words, it is God the Father calling the Son and blessing Him:

 	[Eph 1:18 NKJV] 18 the eyes of your understanding being enlightened; that you may know what is the hope of His calling, what are the riches of the glory of His inheritance in the saints,